sadekbaroudi/vik/pcb/trackpoint-2-piece/README.md

 Thank you to crehmann for testing this module with their design of the following keyboard, clear instructions and images.
 This was monumentally helpful in getting this ironed out quickly:
 https://github.com/crehmann/TPS42

+Thanks to quappo for doing the research on existing solutions for trackpoint connectivity

+Thanks to Pete Johanson for adding the logic level conversion circuitry.

 Images: from https://deskauthority.net/wiki/TrackPoint_Hardware